MarioLisbona/CA-T1A3-terminal-app/README.md

 The code below will call the `confirm_edit_delete()` fucntion that will display a confirmation message with the user ID and first and last names.

-The function needs to be passed the two types of search_rsults, a list of dictionaries and a dictionary for when there are more than 1 search result or a dictionary for a single reuslt.
+The function needs to be passed the two types of search results variables, a list of dictionaries and a dictionary for when there are more than 1 search result or a dictionary for a single reuslt.

 ```py
 if len(search_result) > 1: